 International flights: Our itineraries use a number of reputable airlines and our costs are based on Economy Class, unless otherwise stated.
 Upgrading to Premium Economy on some routes and Business or First Class is normally possible, subject to availability.
 Some flight routings involve a change of aeroplane en route to your destination, so please take note of the flight details on your confirmation invoice, as these will show the amount of scheduled transit time in the stop-off city.
 Please also note that ‘non-stop’ flights have no scheduled touchdowns en route, while ‘direct’ flights mean there is no change of aircraft but stops are possible, and indeed probable, as per the airline’s timetables.
 Unfortunately, airlines change their schedules regularly and, although we will advise you of any stops or plane changes at the time of booking, we cannot be held responsible for any changes made after this date.
 However, if you specifically require a non-stop flight please ensure that you request this at time of booking.

 Baggage allowances vary according to the destination, flight and class booked, although in the majority of cases, the allowance for Economy is 20kg and Business is 30kg.
 Some charter flights or float aeroplanes to islands or remote hotels may have lower limits and it may not be possible to leave behind excess baggage.
 Therefore, it is advised not to bring any excess baggage on tours that feature light-aircraft aeroplanes.
-Please check with your tour consultant regarding specific routes.
+Please check with your travel consultant regarding specific routes.

 Internal flights: Occasionally, when travelling on internal flights with local carriers or on light aircraft, it may be necessary for operators to change schedules at short notice.
 If this should happen, everything possible will be done to minimise the inconvenience.
 Such a change may cause a delay to your onward travel arrangements and require an extra night’s accommodation at your board point, alternative travel by another airline or another method of transportation.
 Although these arrangements are at the discretion of the airline, Cox & Kings will endeavour to help in any way it can and ensure that arrangements go as smoothly as possible.